bsella/diligent/README.md

 pub enum ShaderSource<'a> {
     FilePath(PathBuf),
     SourceCode(&'a str),
-    ByteCode(*const c_void, usize),
+    ByteCode(&'a [u8]),
 }
 ```

 This greatly clarifies what parameters need to be set in the struct and ensures their integrity and validity.

-### Default parameters

-Unlike C++, rust does not have default constructors or default parameter values.

 ## Features

-> TODO

-> [!WARNING]
+Each of the supported graphics backends is a feature of this crate.
+For now, the supported backends are `vulkan`, `opengl`, `d3d11` and `d3d12`.

-> For now, this port is only supported on Linux.
+For now, this port is only supported on Linux and Window.
 But it will be supported on all other platforms.

 ## Samples
 All of the samples present in the [DiligentSamples repo](https://github.com/DiligentGraphics/DiligentSamples) will be ported (rewritten) in rust as examples in this crate.